TV-Rename/tvrename/tools.md

 **** IGNORE LIST APPEARS TO BE BROKEN...

 Click on a show to edit it.
-You can then type a tvdb.com code, or part of a show name, to find the tvdb.com code in the list.
+You can then type a "TheTVDB.com" code, or part of a show name, to find it in the list.
 If it isn't showing up, type in part of the name and press the Search button.
-This searches on tvdb.com, and will add any results to the local code cache.
+This searches on TheTVDB.com, and will add any results to the local code cache.

 After entering the code, or clicking on the show in the list, enter (or correct) the season number.
 Changes are immediately applied to the "New shows and folders" list.
 If you select multiple folders, all will be updated simultaneously.

-**Visit tvdb.com** will take you to the tvdb.com page, so you can check it is the right show.
+**Visit tvdb.com** will take you to the "TheTVDB.com" page, so you can check it is the right show.
 Guess will re-guess the show details.

 Clicking Remove, or pressing delete on your keyboard will remove the selected folder(s) from the list.
-It will be re-detected the next tiem you do a Check here.
+It will be re-detected the next item you do a Check here.
 Click Ignore to add the folder to the "Ignored Folders" list.
 Ignore All will ignore all folders in the list.

 Open will open an Explorer window in that folder.
 Clicking on Done will then take all the shows with tvdb.com codes and season numbers, and add/merge them into your shows and folders lists.